KM Kosher Standards & Practices

 Certification Letters (Teudot)

-Kosher Michigan outlines the kosher standards for each business in a teudah (kosher certification letter) that is prominently displayed on the wall of each establishment.
-Click on the name of a business below to view its certification letter.
+Kosher Michigan outlines the kosher standards for each business in a teudah (kosher certificate) that is prominently displayed on the wall of each establishment.
+Request a kosher certificate by contacting KM.